The Formation of The Ethics Committee

 - In case of death or incapacity to work, a psychotherapist, taking confidentiality into account, should have provided the necessary conditions regarding informing all patients in a way to ensure the continuation of their treatment.

 1. IYPPD operates in accordance with the rules set by the EFPP Ethics Committee International Code of Ethics.

-2. The Ethics Committee is responsible for identifying and carrying out the necessary process concerning observable or alleged unethical behaviours and practices of psychotherapists who are in formation at, authorised by, or working at IYPPD.
+2. The Ethics Committee is responsible for identifying and carrying out the necessary process concerning observable or alleged unethical behaviours and practices of psychotherapists who are in training at, authorized by, or working at IYPPD.
 It investigates directly made or Chairman reported complaints regarding IYPPD members, the IYPPD Association, or candidates who are in training at IYPPD.

 3. In addition to taking care of complaints about professional activity, the Ethics Committee also evaluates and fulfills the requests made directly or through the Board of Directors for interpretation or better implementation of ethical principles.

 4. Complaints and requests must be conveyed to the IYPPD Ethics Committee or the IYPPD Board of Directors via e-mail or mail, accompanied with the title “attention ethical” and signatures of the individuals making the complaint or request.

 5. The IYPPD Ethics Committee puts the said complaint and request on its agenda.
 If the applications have been made to the IYPPD Chair of the Board of Directors, the Chair forwards the written complaint to the head of the Ethics Committee, and the Ethics Committee puts the issue on its agenda.